saidali-ibn-zafar/JavaScript-The-Recent-Parts/mds/02-tagged-tamplate-literals.md

 ## Tagged Literal Templates

-We can think of a tag template as a function that takes in a mix of strings and variables and then formats them and returns them based on some conditions or rules the we apply.
+We can think of a tag template as a function that takes in a mix of strings and variables and then formats them and returns them based on some conditions or rules that we apply.

 ```js
 const greeting = (strings, name) => {